Latest Posts

 • Do mid-term (or even earlier) evaluations.
 With this simple tool, students feel heard and respected for their role in the learning process, and engage more readily.
 And you receive valuable feedback to help you make revisions and/or a confidence boost; this is working!
 We’re okay!
 Depending upon the class (for example, if it’s a new course or the class vibe feels either off or difficult to parse), I sometimes do a feedback check as early as four weeks into the course.

 • Ask, don’t assume.
 If something about a student’s performance isn’t meeting expectations, don’t assume you know why or what’s going on.
 Sometimes as professors, we take it personally and negatively when students are late to class, late to turn in assignments, or disengaged.
 Use this performance gap to start a conversation, not issue a reprimand.
-I follow Kevin Gannon’s thinking that a professors, we are facilitators of learning and growth, not cops.
+I follow Kevin Gannon’s thinking that as professors, we are facilitators of learning and growth, not cops.

 Service